tplatt37/a-new-startup-pipeline-demo/README.md

     Look for indications that the machine may have been terminated by something (ELB Healthcheck, ASG scale-in, Rebooting for patches) before it was done.

     On linux, you can run the "last" command to see reboot history.
 Sometimes patches require a reboot.
+A reboot can and will stop User Data or CodeDeploy from completing successfully.
+This project uses Amazon Linux 2023 specifically because the patching is deterministic and results in less frequent patching reboots (as compared to AL2).

     Lastly, consider that it's better (for a demo and in the real world) for the setup steps to happen as quickly as possible.
 Therefore we default to a t3.large with unlimited bursting.
 Using a t2.micro will give you zero burst credits to start - and it's going to be very busy with all these installs.
 Therefore I don't recommend using a machine that small.

     ### Why don't we ?

-    Why don't we use cfn-init/cfn-signal to fail the stack if a machine doesn't get healthy?
-THat only helps on initial launch.
-These User Data problems can also occur during scale out.
+    Why don't we use cfn-init/cfn-signal to fail the stack if a machine doesn't complete user-data successfully? cfn-init/cfn-signal is not a bad idea.
+But tHat only helps on initial launch.
+These User Data problems can also occur during ASG scale out.
+Secondly, I am trying to limit complexity because this is a TRAINER DEMO and not a real-world app.  (a cfn-signal FAILURE signal will cause stack rollback by default and therefore erase all the evidence.)

     Why don't we just build a custom AMI with all the pre-reqs on it?
-That's a lot of work to stay on top of patching... probably too much ongoing work for a trainer (But that would eliminate these issues)
+That's a lot of work to stay on top of patching... probably too much ongoing work for a trainer (But that would largely eliminate these issues)

 ## CodeDeploy agent not running